Alice C. Linsley

 Here is what Chrysostom said concerning Lamech, the Elder: By confessing his sins to his wives, Lamech brings to light what Cain tried to hide from God and “by comparing what he has done to the crimes committed by Cain he limited the punishment coming to Him.”
 (St. John Chrysostom’s Homilies on Genesis, Vol. 74, p.39.
 The Catholic University Press of America, 1999.)

-St. Chrysostom’s interpretation is consistent with what is communicated throughout the Bible about God’s love, grace and mercy, and departs from the interpretation found in Bibles today which stress that God wiped Cain’s line off the surface of the earth in the flood (a view that isn’t supported by the genealogical information in Genesis 4 and 5).
+St. Chrysostom’s interpretation is consistent with the Bible's message about God’s love, grace and mercy, and departs from the interpretation found in Bibles today which stress that God destroyed Cain’s line in the flood.
 In fact, the text supports Chrysostom’s view, as we will see through tracing the number 7 from Cain to Lamech, the Younger.
 Let us look at the number symbolism to see that Chrysostom’s interpretation is indeed upheld.

 The number 7 represents new life, grace and renewal.
 Cain murdered and tried to hide his crime from God.
 Cain’s just punishment was death, yet God showed him grace by sparing his life.
 Instead Cain was to be exiled from his people.
 Even then God shows Cain grace by placing a mark on him, not a brand of shame, but a protecting sign.
 Reflecting on this great grace shown to his ancestor, Lamech challenges God to show him greater grace.
 If grace was shown to Cain (7), then Lamech, the Elder, by confessing his sin, claims a greater measure of grace (77).
 Lamech, the Younger is assigned even greater grace because he is said to have lived 777 years.
 This younger Lamech is the son of Methuselah and Naamah, and the father of Noah.